ilovedadata/ilovedadata.github.io/README.md

     This dataframe stores one row for each character present in a given episode.
 For instance: if Naruto Uzumaki is present in both the first and the last episode, we will find the Character "Naruto Uzumaki" both at # = 1 and at # = 220.
 Furthermore, each episode (#) has as much rows as the number of characters present in that specific episode.

 * **Data Cleaning section**

     The dataframe above is the result of a data cleaning process that has been performed in two steps: first, the df has been stored in a csv file together with the "Links scraping df" from before; second, the df columns have been renamed and duplicates/useless columns have been dropped.

+* **Funky stats section**

+    In this section we answer to the questions of the project description and goal paragraph.

+    **1.What is the highest delta between first and last appearance of a given character?**

+    blablablablabla

 #### Conclusion